MattZ6/rent-x-api/.github/requirements/RENT.md

   - [x] If a car's **daily rate** and **fine** have been changed during a rental, the amounts **prior to the change** must be charged;
   - [x] Add API documentation;

-- 📅 **Car schedule**
+- ✔ **Car schedule**
-  - [ ] It should be possible to list the car's schedule with all the periods the car will be rented starting from now.
+  - [x] It should be possible to list the car's schedule with all the periods the car will be rented starting from now.
-  - [ ] Add API documentation;
+  - [x] Add API documentation;

 - ✔ **User's rentals**
   - [x] It should be possible to list all car rentals from a user.